hellmarbecker/blog/_drafts/using-druid-with minio.markdown

 PARTITIONED BY DAY
 ```

+In either case, you can easily verify that both the segment files and the indexer logs end up in MinIO.

 ## Changing the endpoint settings in the ingestion command

 Now let's go back to local deep storage, so that we cannot take advantage of endpoint settings that are baked into the service properties file.
 Hence we need to establish those settings right in the ingestion spec.

+Restore the common properties to their default values and restart Druid.
+(You still need the S3 extension loaded.)

 ### JSON version